1975 Major League Baseball postseason: Oakland Athletics vs. Boston Red Sox

 This was the first postseason meeting between the Red Sox and Athletics.
-The Red Sox shockingly swept the three-time defending World Series champion Athletics to advance to the World Series for the first time since 1967.
+The Red Sox shockingly swept the three-time defending World Series champion Athletics to advance to the World Series for the first time since 1967 (in the process denying a rematch of the 1972 World Series between the Reds and Athletics).

 Luis Tiant pitched a complete game for the Red Sox as they blew out the Athletics in Game 1.
 Carl Yastrzemski led the comeback effort for the Red Sox as they won by three runs to take a 2–0 series lead headed to Oakland.
 Rick Wise pitched seven solid innings and the Sox bullpen stopped a rally by the A’s to clinch the pennant.
 Game 3 was the first night game in ALCS history.
 This was the first playoff series win by the Red Sox since the 1918 World Series.

 The Red Sox would win their next pennant in 1986 over the California Angels in seven games after trailing 3–1 in the series and being a strike away from elimination in Game 5, but they would come up short in the World Series.

 The loss to the Red Sox marked the end of the Athletics’ dynasty.
-They returned to the ALCS in 1981, but were swept by the New York Yankees.
-The Athletics would win their next pennant in 1988, where they returned the favor and swept the Red Sox before coming up short in the World Series.
+The Athletics would make it back to the ALCS in 1981, but were swept by the New York Yankees.

 The Red Sox and Athletics would meet in the postseason again three more times - in the ALCS in 1988 and 1990, and the ALDS in 2003, with the Athletics sweeping the former two series, and the Red Sox winning the latter.